 Here, you can find itineraries for most boats in Greece, along with the full itineraries and prices, which makes it very easy to compare.

-Like for most ferry schedules in Greece, there are different types of boats going from Naxos to Santorini.
-The fastest ones take just over an hour, while the slowest ones take a maximum of 2.5 hours, which means that the trip isn’t really that long.
+Like for most ferry schedules in Greece, there are different types of ferries going from Naxos to Santorini.
+The fastest ones take just over an hour, while the slowest ones take a maximum of 2 hours 15 minutes.
+All things considered, the ferry ride isn’t really that long.

-Ticket prices vary accordingly, from 22 euro for the slower boats, to 43 euro for the fast boats, but there are also cabins and VIP seats that cost a lot more.
+Ticket prices vary accordingly, from 23 euro for the slower ferries, to 43 euro for the fast boats, but there are also cabins and VIP seats that cost a lot more.
 If you have children or have an ISIC card, check out for discounts.

 Getting from Naxos to Santorini on Blue Star Ferries